antarctica/add-scripts/README.md

 5. if found, update the URL in the distribution option with the correct download URL (using on the artefact ID)
 6. save the metadata record back to OneDrive

-#### Updating release and publication dates in metadata records

-This script updates the released and publication dates in each metadata record for a release.
-It also updates the date the metadata record was last updated.

-All three dates will be set to the current time (i.e. you cannot set a date in the past or future with this script).
-The date timezone used is always UTC (so in the summer will appear as 1 hour behind).

 Before running this script you will need to: